rvcgeeks/Rvc-TCP-Station/README.md

 How is hidden client implemented:

-In this script all the stdout of the rvc-tcp-client is sent to /dev/null In Linux, /dev/null is a special device le which writes-off (gets rid of) all data written to it, in the command above, output (stdout) is sent to /dev/null.
-The --no-stdin flag tells the client not to take any input message instead to execute the server listening process in main thread itself instead of creating a separate thread for that. this fixes the cpu utilization for waiting for user input (stdin) and just follows the server...
+The --no-console flag tells the client not to take any input message instead to execute the server listening process in main thread itself instead of creating a separate thread for that. this fixes the cpu utilization for waiting for user input (stdin) and just follows the server...
 This flag is mandatory else the stdin (tty input) process suspends and whole system goes in race on exiting the terminal.